simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 many such sparks are glimmering!
 But often our eyes are dulled by laziness.

 The blessed Maitreya is always represented crowned by a wreath, in a great image.
-Three years ago, a gigantic image of Maitreya, bearer of the new age of universal Unity, was placed in Tashi-Lunpo, the monastery of the Tashi Lama.
+In Tashi-Lunpo, the monastery of the Tashi-Lama, three years ago there was placed a gigantic image of Maitreya, bearer of the new age of universal Unity.
 This idea has been invoked with the new approaching era of Tibetan chronology.

 During the service in the temples smoking Tibetan tea is passed around.
-Therein is the idea of the Grail in this filling of the vessels before the Blessed Image.
+Therein is the idea of the grail in this filling of the vessels before the Blessed Image.
 One must never leave the vessel empty---this is contrary to the custom of the East.
 Then the gigantic trumpets are sounded, like the voices of storm and thunder, with their summons to the future.
 Backs adorned with their purple mantles are bent low, thinking of the future.
 And like a fiery field, under the image of the Dream of the World, one hundred and eight fires are glimmering.

 - - - - -